 The only way to change the impact, the landing, is to change what you say and/or how you say it.
 It matters.
 Think about your choices around these items:

 Tone – Your tone can amplify or minimize the dynamics of your conversation.

 Intensity – Be aware of both your voice and body – proximity, volume and speed have an impact on the message.

 Vocabulary – Choose carefully and wisely and use your word choice to soften your landing.

-Be curious – Asking questions, gathering opinions and creating a monologue vs a dialogue goes a long way in creating real collaboration.
+Be curious – Asking questions, gathering opinions and creating a dialogue vs a monologue goes a long way in creating real collaboration.